 This consideration requires Council to assess your development against constraints that may affect the development potential of certain sites such as natural hazards including flooding or land subsidence, significant trees or threatened species, the effect of heritage listings, transport demands, and availability of open space and recreation areas etc.

 As mentioned in Step 6, Council places the majority of Development Applications it receives on public notification.
 Council is required to take into consideration matters raised in submissions during the assessment of an application.

 Certain residential flat buildings and mixed use applications will be referred to Council’s Design Review Panel.
 The Panel will review the proposal, visit the site and meet with Council and the applicant.
 The role of the Panel is to provide independent, expert advice on the design quality of development.

 Council must either approve or refuse your Development Application.
-Applications are determined in two ways - either by delegated authority granted to the officers of the Council or by the Canada Bay Independent Hearing and Assessment Panel.
-Further information on this Panel can be viewed here.
+Applications are determined in two ways - either by delegated authority granted to the officers of the Council or by the Canada Bay Local Planning Panel.

 If Council has refused your Development Application and you are not satisfied with the decision, you can apply to have the application reconsidered by Council under Sections 8.2-8.5 of the Environmental Planning and Assessment Act 1979.
 You can include any amendments or supporting documents with your Request for a Review.
 Please see our Application to Review a Determination form for further information.
 Prior to seeking a review, it may be advisable to obtain advice from a planning consultant or a legal practitioner who practices in planning law.